MatMoul/archdi/README.txt

 Just a simple bash script wizard to install and configure a full personal computer with Arch Linux.

-First, install Arch Linux with the official média and optionally with archfi.
+First, install Arch Linux with the official media and optionally with archfi.
 Look at archfi project to start your arch linux installation : https://github.com/MatMoul/archfi

-After reboot, and your network ready, download the script : curl -L archdi.sourceforge.net/archdi or if sourceforge is down : curl -L matmoul.github.io/archdi
+After reboot and your network ready, download the script : curl -L archdi.sourceforge.net/archdi or if sourceforge is down : curl -L matmoul.github.io/archdi